-Pushkar in India is the place where you can indulge in Western and International Food without feeling bad, and as any traveller who has been in India or in Asia for a while knows, a bit of Western Food now and again is very nice!
+Updated 2020: Pushkar in Rajasthan, India is the place where you can indulge in Western and International Food without feeling bad, and as any traveller who has been in India or in Asia for a while knows, a bit of Western Food now and again is very nice!

-With that being said, there are still plenty of local restaurants and cafes in Pushkar so remember to not look past these.
-On my first few days, I mainly saw the restaurants with the big neon signs and cool sounding names but there are plenty of local places including sit down restaurants and street food stalls and they are perfect if you are on a budget in India.
+With that being said, there are still plenty of local restaurants and cafes in Pushkar so remember to not look past these, there are also a lot of street food stalls in Pushkar and they are perfect if you are on a budget in India.

 Pushkar is totally Vegetarian and Egg-free.
 You will find Dairy but only in the form of Cow’s Milk, Cheese and Yogurt.
 Therefore Pushkar is a total Vegetarian and Vegan heaven!
 Yay!

 In terms of drinks, Pushkar is a dry zone too, although when I revisited Pushkar in 2020 I noticed more restaurants and cafes in Pushkar that sell alcohol if you ask them, or they’ll ask you, it’s just not on the menu!

 Best Places to Eat in Pushkar